|Date of Birth||15 December 1949, Flat Creek, Missouri, USA|

 Best known for his starring role as Det.
 Sonny Crockett on the hugely successful TV series Miami Vice (1984), Don Johnson is one of the stars who really defined the 1980s.
 As James "Sonny" Crockett he went toe-to-toe with drug dealers, pimps, prostitutes, assassins, illegal arms-dealers and crooked cops on a weekly basis from 1984 to 1989, appearing in a grand total of 110 episodes.
 The show, which was executive-produced by four time Oscar-nominated director, producer and writer Michael Mann, paired Johnson with the equally cool Philip Michael Thomas as Det.
 Ricardo Tubbs and the calm and stoic presence of Edward James Olmos as Lt.
 Martin Castillo.
 It revolutionized television with its modern fashion, pop music, unique style and use of real locations.
 Johnson typically wore $1000 Armani, Versace and Hugo Boss suits over pastel cotton T-shirts, drove a Ferrari 365 GTS/4 Daytona (later a Ferrari Testarossa) and lived on an Endeavour 42-foot sailboat named "St. Vitus' Dance" with his pet alligator Elvis.
 He also had full use of an offshore powerboat.
 Still, "Miami Vice" had not only style but substance, and his portrayal of the Vietnam veteran turned vice detective turned Sonny Crockett into the world's favorite cop.
 For his work on "Miami Vice" Johnson won a Golden Globe for Best Performance by an Actor in a TV Series in 1986, and was nominated in the same category a year later.
 He also picked up an Emmy nomination for Outstanding Lead Actor in a Drama Series in 1985.

-Johnson was born in Flat Creek, Missouri, the son of a farmer and a beautician.
-As a kid he wanted to become a professional bowler.
+Johnson was born in Flat Creek, Missouri, the son Eva Lea (Wilson), a beautician, Freddie Wayne Johnson, a farmer.
+As a kid, he wanted to become a professional bowler.
 Later, after a few brushes with the law at a young age, he discovered acting.
 After working on the stage for a while he ventured into films and television, but was not able to break into stardom despite, among other things, starring in the sci-fi cult classic A Boy and His Dog (1975).
 During the late 1960s and early 70s, Johnson had two short-lived marriages that were annulled; the names of his first two wives have never been made public.
 Tippi Hedren, Johnson's co-star in The Harrad Experiment (1973), allowed him to date her daughter Melanie Griffith despite the fact that she was only 14 and he was 22; the relationship culminated in a six-month marriage during 1976.
 In the 1980s he lived with actress Patti D'Arbanville and they had one son together.
 He remarried Griffith in 1989, but divorced in 1996 when she left him for Antonio Banderas.
 Johnson has been married to fifth wife Kelly Phleger since 1999, and they have three children together.

 Johnson starred in four failed TV pilots before landing his career-high role on "Miami Vice", which propelled him to superstardom.
 He directed four highly praised episodes of the show, one of them co-starring Melanie Griffith.
 He balanced his work on the series by appearing in the critically acclaimed TV film The Long Hot Summer (1985), an adaptation of the William Faulkner novel, and the film Sweet Hearts Dance (1988) with Susan Sarandon.
 After the series ended he focused solely on his film career.
 Although movies like Dead Bang (1989), The Hot Spot (1990) and Harley Davidson and the Marlboro Man (1991) did not fare well with the critics, quite a few of them have obtained a considerable cult following, with fans praising them as all being quality contributions to their genre.
 His film work has given Johnson the opportunity to work with legendary filmmakers like John Frankenheimer, Sidney Lumet and Dennis Hopper.